-Linked Learning is Integrated Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Discussing how an idea or concept connects to two different pathway courses. a) Using skills and knowledge from a pathway theme and one or two core subject courses in the context of a required interdisciplinary project. a) Expertly modeling and solving real-world problems that simultaneously take into account the perspectives, intellectual skills, and content knowledge of a pathway theme as well as multiple core academic disciplines. b) Explaining how something they are learning in one class might help them in another course. b) Sharing, when prompted, how they used ideas or skills learned in one class to solve a problem or project from another class. b) Explaining to others how the habits of mind and intellectual skills from different disciplines as well as a pathway theme contribute to a more complete view of a problem or project c) Learning skills and strategies that can transfer to the workplace. c) Explaining how a skill they are learning in school is used in a workplace that they visit as part of a pathway work-based learning experience. c) Applying skills and knowledge from work-based learning experiences to the classroom-and vice-versa.
-MOVING PRACTICE FROM 1 TO 2 Taking advantage of the pathway theme by using examples at from the industry sector in their daily teaching.
-Intentionally designing tasks that require students to see issu problems from multiple perspectives.
-Collaborating with colleagues to share a rubric that address a outcome or key performance skill.
-Meeting with industry professionals or visiting worksites to le knowledge and skills needed for work, then looking for natura with course curriculum.
-Creating multiple opportucommunicate the interdise Collaborating with colleage interdisciplinary projects Applying a set of rubrics f writing, oral presentation these rubrics consistently Inviting industry partners TO 3 Teachers can be seen unities for students to deeply explore and sciplinary nature of real-world problems. gues to map curriculum, share maps, and design that embed the pathway theme. or common products and performances such as , problem solving, and teamwork, and using across multiple courses in a pathway. to help design work-based learning align with pathway outcomes, rubrics, and
+1 Emerging 2 Developing 3 Transforming Students can be seen: Discussing how an idea or concept connects to two different pathway courses.
+Using skills and knowledge from a pathway theme and one or two core subject courses in the context of a required interdisciplinary project.
+Expertly modeling and solving real-world problems that simultaneously take into account the perspectives, intellectual skills, and content knowledge of a pathway theme as well as multiple core academic disciplines.
+Explaining how something they are learning in one class might help them in another course.
+Sharing, when prompted, how they used ideas or skills learned in one class to solv a problem or project from another class.
+Explaining to others how the habits of mind and intellectual skills from different disciplines as well as a pathway theme contribute to a more complete view of a problem or project.
+Learning skills and strategies that can transfer to the workplace.
+Explaining how a skill they are learning ir school is used in a workplace that they vi as part of a pathway work-based learning experience. it to the classroom - and vice-versa.
+Moving Practice from 1 to 2 Practice from 2 to 3

+- Taking advantage of the pathway theme by using examples and materials from the industry sector in their daily teaching. - Intentionally designing tasks that require students to see issues and problems from multiple perspectives. - Collaborating with colleagues to share a rubric that address a key pathway outcome or key performance skill. - Meeting with industry professionals or visiting worksites to learn about the knowledge and skills needed for work, then looking for natural connections with course curriculum.

+- Creating multiple opportunities for students to deeply explore and communicate the interdisciplinary nature of real-world problems. - Collaborating with colleagues to map curriculum, share maps, and design interdisciplinary projects that embed the pathway theme. - Applying a set of rubrics for common products and performances such as writing, oral presentation, problem solving, and teamwork, and using these rubrics consistently across multiple courses in a pathway. - Inviting industry partners to help design work-based learning opportunities that tightly align with pathway outcomes, rubrics, and curriculum.

-FOUNDATIONAL Taking advantage of natural and easy opportunities to infuse the pathway theme into core academic courses.
-STEPS FOR Asking students to look for and discuss links between courses.
-TEACHERS Meeting regularly with a team of teachers who share the same students to discuss links between courses and connections to the pathway theme.
+- Taking advantage of natural and easy opportunities to infuse the pathway theme into core academic courses. - Asking students to look for and discuss links between courses. - Meeting regularly with a team of teachers who share the same students to discuss links between courses and connections to the pathway theme.